 - I used in this text the acronyms EDC (Education for Democratic Citizenship) and HRE (Human Rights Education).
 More info regarding why I use them and what they do actually mean is to be found at the Council of Europe’s page.

-- This text is an extended and reviewed version of the article on Entrepreneurship Education published on COMPETENDO – Tools for Facilitators by the author.
+- This text is elaborating first thoughts about Entrepreneurship Education published on COMPETENDO – Tools for Facilitators by the author and recently published on EU’s blog on Entrepreneurship Education EntreComp 360.

 - Hannah Arendt: The Human Condition, Chicago 1959